Back to portfolio page

 Growth hacking lessons from the Grinch?

 This time of year, there are dozens of holiday specials to watch, but few have obtained the classic status of How the Grinch Stole Christmas.
-The playful verse, brilliant music and quirky animation are as compelling today as they were a half-century ago.
+The playful verse, brilliant music and quirky animation are as compelling today as they were more than a half-century ago.

 - Has a wonderful, awful idea which didn’t scale.
 He knew that sometimes during the traction phase, growth marketers must take extraordinary actions to onboard their first customers.
 Some argue that the Grinch could have boosted productivity by hiring seasonal employees, but he managed to steal all the Who’s stuff using only existing staff and resources.
 Breaking and entering may not be a viable long-term strategy, but it opened up several professional opportunities for the Grinch in publishing, feature films and Christmas merchandise.

+Though some would say the Grinch’s experiment actually failed, I think the learnings he gains and growth-hacking capabilities he builds belong in the win column.
 I can’t imagine getting tired of watching the Grinch have his annual epiphany.
 And it doesn’t hurt to have that reminder that maybe Christmas, perhaps, means a little bit more.